 The need for an ethical based approach and the formality of the process will depend on the context, such as the size of the data set or sets and the amount of personal data to be processed within them.
 Whether a formal ethical framework or an ethics committee should be established will depend on the type and recurrence of data analytics being carried out and will vary across industries as well as government departments.

 A comprehensive approach would include an internal ethics committee for the collection of data and data analytics.
-The ICO report into ‘Big data, artificial intelligence, machine learning and data protection’ points out [at para 176] that ‘a large organisation may have its own board of ethics, which could ensure that its ethical principles are applied, and could make assessments of difficult issues such as the balance between legitimate interests and privacy rights’.
+The ICO Report points out that ‘a large organisation may have its own board of ethics, which could ensure that its ethical principles are applied, and could make assessments of difficult issues such as the balance between legitimate interests and privacy rights’.
 Universities have a long history of research ethics committees and there are examples of medical and health organisations with an ethics based approach to the collection of data and data analytics.
-For example, the Centre for Epidemiology and Biostatistics at the Melbourne School of Population and Global Health developed the Guidelines for the Ethical Use of Digital Data in Human Research.
+For example, researchers at the Centre for Epidemiology and Biostatistics at the Melbourne School of Population and Global Health at the University of Melbourne developed the Guidelines for the Ethical Use of Digital Data in Human Research.

 In the EU, the ‘Guidelines on the protection of individuals with regard to processing of personal data in a world of Big Data’ recommend the use of ethics committees where it is assessed there is likely to be a high impact of the use of big data on ethical values, as a means of identifying specific ethical values to be safeguarded in the use of data.
 The Guidelines at 1.3 provide that the ‘ethics committee should be an independent body composed by members selected for their competence, experience and professional qualities and performing their duties impartially and objectively.’

-As the ICO report points out [at para 176], an important issue ‘is the organisational relationship between the ethics board and employees with responsibilities for data and analytics, such as the chief data officer and the data protection officer’.
-This highlights the importance of an overarching Information Governance approach between those managing the data, those responsible for its protection – i.e the chief privacy officer and legal teams, those performing the data analytics and those using the information obtained to ultimately derive value from it.
+As the ICO Report points out an important issue ‘is the organisational relationship between the ethics board and employees with responsibilities for data and analytics, such as the chief data officer and the data protection officer’.
+This highlights the importance of an overarching information governance framework with appropriate formal structures including robust policies and organisational structural mechanisms to ensure appropriate leadership, and a multidisciplinary approach.
+To both maximise the opportunities and value from data and to minimise the risks, a collaborative approach supported by formal mechanisms to facilitate effective working groups is essential.
+This will involve collaboration through working groups overseen by a steering group (for large organisations) between those who manage the data, those responsible for its protection – that is, the chief privacy officer and legal team, those performing the data analytics and those using the information obtained to ultimately derive value from it.

-One of the key challenges facing organisations in the information age is the ability to take an organisational strategic approach to Information Governance to effectively maximise the value of information through data analytics while minimising its risks.
+One of the key challenges facing organisations in the information age is the ability to set and implement an organisational strategic approach to information governance to effectively maximise the value of information through data analytics while minimising its risks.
 These include the costs arising from:

 - Other breaches of privacy or other applicable legislation;